• Skip to primary navigation

 Dealing with your significant other arrested can feel permanent and life-changing…because it usually is.
 While you can’t reasonably prepare for how an arrest or a conviction can affect your future, what you can do is take the following steps to get through this difficult time and eventually get your life back in order.

-1. Take a Few Deep Breaths
+1. Take A Few Deep Breaths

 While this may sound like a cliché, but there is no greater truism then taking a few deep breaths upon learning something shocking, like your spouse/significant other is in jail.
 Taking a few deep breaths will help calm your nerves and help get your mind focused on the tasks that you now face.
 During this time it is important to remember one thing, do NOT talk about the case with your loved one while they are in jail over any phone calls, emails, or during visitations where a phone or video system is used.
 Your calls visits are recorded and can be used during trial.
 If your loved one wants to talk about the case, remind them that the call is recorded and change the topic.

-2. Contact a Lawyer
+2. Contact A Lawyer

 One of the first things that you need to do is to hire an experienced lawyer to help your loved one.
 While some charges are more complex than others, consulting, and retaining an experienced attorney early on can help make the process easier to deal with.
 Getting an experienced attorney hired right away allows them to begin investigating the case immediately, and see what holes may exist which can be used to avoid an actual criminal case from being filed.
 It is important to remember, just because your loved one was arrested, that does NOT mean that the State will file a case reflecting that exact same charge.

-3. To Bond or Not to Bond
+3. To Bond Or Not To Bond

 During that first call with your loved one after they are arrested, the question of getting them out will come up.
 Depending upon the charge, and the jurisdiction, there may be several options available to you when dealing with the ‘get me out of here’ request.
 In Williamson County, Texas, certain misdemeanors may qualify for a personal recognizance bond (a/k/a PR Bond).
 This is a bond where the defendant promises to show up at the court date and may need to post a nominal administrative fee.
 If a PR bond is not an option, then the question is can you afford to put up the full amount in cash or hire a bondsman to assist with the posting of a bond.
 Some bonding companies are easier to work with than others, so if you are not sure, ask your lawyer.